cncf/clomonitor/README.md

-# Re-Monitor
+# CloMonitor

-[**Re-Monitor**](https://demo.re-monitor.io) is a tool that periodically checks CNCF projects' repositories to verify they meet a certain set of standards: documentation, license, etc.
+[**CloMonitor**](https://clomonitor.io) is a tool that periodically checks CNCF projects repositories to verify they meet a certain set of standards: documentation, license, etc.

 <br/>
 <table>